Matteo Renzi: Immigration

-As a result of the Libyan and Syrian Civil Wars, a major problem faced by Renzi upon becoming Prime Minister was the high levels of illegal immigration to Italy.
+As a result of the Libyan and Syrian Civil Wars, a major problem faced by Renzi upon becoming prime minister was the high levels of illegal immigration to Italy.
 2014 saw an increase in the number of migrants rescued at sea being brought to southern Italian ports, with the increase in the number of migrants prompting criticism of Renzi by the anti-immigration Lega Nord, the Five Star Movement, and Silvio Berlusconi's Forza Italia party.
 On 8 August, the Renzi Cabinet approved a law-decree providing for the international protection of migrants.
 In November 2014, Renzi ordered the Italian-run rescue option Operation Mare Nostrum to be replaced by Frontex's Operation Triton due to the refusal of several EU governments to fund it.
 In 2014, 170,100 migrants arrived in Italy by sea, a 296% increase compared to 2013.
-141,484 of the travellers ferried over from Libya.
+141,484 of the travellers were ferried over from Libya.
 Most of the migrants had come from Syria, Eritrea, and various countries in West Africa.

 From January to April 2015, about 1,600 migrants died on the route from Libya to Lampedusa, making it the deadliest migrant route in the world.
 On 19 April 2015, a migrant shipwreck took place in the Mediterranean Sea, causing the death of more than 700 migrants from North Africa.
 Renzi, returning to Rome from a political event in Mantua for the 2015 Italian regional elections, held an emergency meeting with ministers and spoke by telephone to French president François Hollande, Maltese prime minister Joseph Muscat, and Greek prime minister Alexis Tsipras.
 The call led to an emergency meeting of European interior ministers to address the problem of migrant deaths.
 In a speech addressing immigration, Renzi condemned human trafficking as a "new slave trade".
 About the crisis, Renzi said: "Europe is the greatest political victory of the twentieth century, but it is fuelled by ideals, not by the short-sightedness of those who would raise walls.
 Europe is in danger of collapsing when it becomes simply a set of self-interests."
 In January 2016, his Foreign Minister Paolo Gentiloni said: "A choice must be made between Dublin and Schengen.
 Both agreements cannot hold today."